Giladk6/Portfolio/README.md

 - CI pipeline using AWS CodePipeline integrating CodeCommit, CodeBuild, SonarCloud, CodeArtifact/Nexus and Slack for full application lifecycle automation.

-🛠 Provisioning AWS resources with Terraform – Hands-on Project's:
+🛠 Provisioning AWS resources with Terraform:
 - provider configuration and access_token authentication.
 - vpc, Multi-AZ, subnets (Public + Private), security groups,
 - Route Table, and instance resources (AMI).
 - Used variables.tf for clean parameter management.

-🧱 Terraform: AWS VPC, EKS, ECR, S3, Helm and Automated CICD with Git-Actions.
+🧱 Terraform: AWS VPC, EKS, ECR, S3, Helm and Automated CICD with Git-Actions:
 - Built a complete cloud infrastructure with Terraform modules:
 - Custom VPC, subnets (public/private), NAT gateway, Internet Gateway.
 - EKS cluster with node-group, IAM roles, s3 for tfstate backup, security groups.
 - Creating Helm charts for workload deployments on EKS.
 - Automated CICD with Git-Actions.
 (PR & manually).

+🐘 MongoDB + Express App – Containerization & k8s Deployment:
+- Built a Docker image for a MongoDB + Express application and pushed it to a container registry.
+- Deployed the application as a StatefulSet on a Kubernetes cluster to manage persistent data.
+- Used an NFS-backed StorageClass with dynamic volume provisioning for MongoDB persistence.
+- Managed Kubernetes manifests including StatefulSet, Services, and ConfigMaps for proper deployment.
+- Implemented environment variables and secrets management for secure configuration.
+- Verified deployment with kubectl commands and tested the app running in the cluster.